In the Shade of the Old Apple Tree: Other uses

-the song is used in the 1930 screen song of the same name.
+This song is used in the 1930 Screen Song of the same name.

 In the movie The Wizard of Oz, in the scene involving the talking apple trees who become angry with Dorothy for picking apples off them, the strains of this song are heard in the instrumental underscore.

 Similarly, in Warner Bros. cartoons, for example, the tune was invoked in underscore sometimes, when trees were appearing on the screen.
 The song is most heavily featured in the Merrie Melodies short The Night Watchman (1938), where a full chorus from the song is performed by three rats.

 In the movie Blondie in Society (1941), a scene involves Blondie (Penny Singleton) singing the song to their Great Dane showdog.

-In the TV series adaptation of Sumo Do, Sumo Don't on Disney+ (2022), a rendition of this tune is sung over the closing credits, and various instrumental versions are played during the episodes.
+In the TV series adaptation of Sumo Do, Sumo Don't (2022) on Disney+, a rendition of this tune is sung over the closing credits, and various instrumental versions are played during the episodes.